 When it comes to Internet security and the rate at which technology is advancing, it is important to understand the level of protection your business really has.
 How safe is the data you store in your computer network and what would a potential hacker do with this information?
-Many business owners believe they are safe from these type of attacks, but that is far from the reality of the situation.
+Many business owners believe they are safe from these types of attacks, but that is far from the reality of the situation.
 It is possible that your business is not as protected as it should be.

 How easy is it to break through encryption?

 You have likely heard it said that using encryption makes it very difficult for anyone to get unauthorized access to sensitive data in your computer.
 Encryption is defined as a complex mathematical equation that helps keep outsiders from accessing documents.
-Usually, in encryption there is a key.
+Usually, in encryption, there is a key.
 One of the easiest ways for a hacker to access the information you have is to steal the key.
 A malicious intruder could also simply input random words into a password and field in an attempt to get the one you are most likely to use.
 A hacker can hash the most common words and look for matches in the database.
 In the worst-case scenario, a hacker could try to use every key to find a match to unlock a password.
-Breaking through an encryption, depending on the type, can either be very easy or quite difficult.
+Breaking through encryption, depending on the type, can either be very easy or quite difficult.
 This often depends on the technical skills of the hacker and the tools being used.
 The crucial factor to note here is that encryption is possible to get through.

 What information are hackers looking for and how do they use it?